コンテンツにスキップ

 The venue is divided into several stages.

-At the center of the performance stage is a stage shaped like a plate.
-This event brings together powerful performances by people with disabilities and artists created in various places both domestically and internationally.
+At the center of the performance stage is a plate-shaped stage.
+It will be a gathering place for powerful performances by people with disabilities and artists from all over Japan and overseas.

-For example, a dance performance co-produced by contemporary dancer Meri Otoshi with a disabled Cambodian artist, street dance performed by high school dancers attending a school for the blind, and aerial performances performed by dancers with disabilities.
-The performances will appear one after another like a full course dinner.
+For example, there was a dance performance created in collaboration with a Cambodian artist with a disability by contemporary dancer Otoshi Meri, a street dance by high school students attending a school for the blind, and an aerial performance by dancers with disabilities.
+A variety of different performances were presented one after the other like a full course dinner.

-I would like many people to see it.
+I would love for as many people as possible to see it.

-At the Art Stage, professionals from a variety of fields create contemporary art works, focusing on the five senses of people with disabilities.
+On the Art Stage, professionals from a variety of fields will create contemporary art pieces using the five senses and sensibilities of people with disabilities.

-I am looking forward to seeing what kind of works will be created through the encounter of sensation and technology, such as clothes that express the invisible world and jewelry created through dialogue with a blind koto musician.
+I too am looking forward to seeing what kind of works will be produced from the encounter between senses and technology, such as clothing that expresses the invisible world and jewelry created through dialogue with a blind koto performer.

 Admission to the venue is free, and you can also watch the performances on stage for free.
-We also offer workshops that you can walk in on the day of the event, so we think you can enjoy it even if you just stop by.
+We will also have workshops that you can join on the day, so you can enjoy yourself even if you just drop by.

-However, if you want to enjoy it to the fullest, we recommend the "Full Course" tour.
+However, if you want to fully enjoy yourself, we recommend the "Full Course" tour.

-The journey to the forest begins by boarding a guided boat from Minato Mirai.
-After viewing the art stage guided by a rabbit, you can experience the show from special seats set up on the plate-shaped main stage.
-In fact, the ``Full Course'' has a special trick that only those who participate can experience.
+The journey to the forest begins with a guided boat ride from Minato Mirai.
+After viewing the art stage with the rabbit as your guide, you will experience the show from a special seat on the plate-shaped main stage.
+In fact, the "full course" has a special twist that only participants can experience.

-A total of 4 sessions will be held for two days, October 8th (Sunday) and October 9th (Monday/holiday), from 15:30 to 18:00 each day.
-Of course, people with disabilities can also participate.
+The program will be held for two days, October 8th (Sunday) and October 9th (Monday, national holiday), from 15:30 and 18:00 on each day, for a total of four sessions.
+People with disabilities are welcome to participate.
 There is a limited number of participants, so please make a reservation before participating.

 —Finally, a message to everyone